Practical One-Round-Trip BFT Replication: Details

-The algorithm replicas use to construct a log from $\mathcal{H}$ must satisfy two requirements: (1) Log construction must be deterministic, so that all correct replicas arrive at the same log.
-(2) Log construction must preserve any requests committed in the fast path.
+The algorithm replicas use to construct a repaired log from $\mathcal{H}$ must satisfy two requirements.
+First, log construction must be deterministic, so that all correct replicas arrive at the same log.
+Secondly, the log construction must preserve any requests committed in the fast path or in previous rounds of repair.

-Replicas can satisfy the second requirement because $\mathcal{H}$ contains $n -f$ logs.
-Any request that committed in the fast path was replicated to a quorum of $n - p$ replicas (each of which sent a \texttt{SPEC-REPLY} message).
-This $n - p$ quorum must intersect the $n - f$ replicas whose logs are included in $\mathcal{H}$.
-Furthermore, this intersection must be of size $n - f - p = 2f + p + 1$.
-Any request committed in the fast path shows up in the logs provided by at least $f+p+1$ correct replicas in the intersection, and thus appear in the the majority of logs in $\mathcal{H}$.
+Replicas can satisfy the second requirement because of the quorum intersection between the $(n -f)$ logs in $\mathcal{H}$ and the $(n - p)$ replicas that sent \texttt{SPEC-REPLY} messages for a request committed in the fast path.
+Specifically, the $(n-f)$ quorum must intersect the $(n - p)$ fast path quorum at $(n - f) + (n-p) - n = 2f + p + 1$ replicas, $f + p + 1$ of which must be correct.
+These correct replicas constitute a majority of the $n - f = 2p + 2f + 1$ replicas whose logs are contained in $\mathcal{H}$.
+Thus, a unique log can be computed from $\mathcal{H}$ by ensuring that any request that appears with a consistent history (i.e. at the same index and with the same log digest) in $f+p+1$ logs in $\mathcal{H}$ is preserved.
+Any remaining requests that appear at least $f + 1$ times (ensuring they are not fabricated by malicious replicas) can then also be added in a deterministic order, for example sorted by client id.

-Thus, the new log can be computed from $\mathcal{H}$ by ensuring that any request that appears with a consistent history in $f+p+1$ logs in $\mathcal{H}$ is preserved.
-A request has consistent history in a subset $L \in \mathcal{H}$ if (1) this request appears at the same index $i$ in all logs in $L$; and (2) the log prefix from $0\ldots (i-1)$ is the same for all logs in $L$.
+In Figure~\ref{fig:repair_history}, requests $a$, $b$ and $c$ have consistent histories in $f + p + 1=3$ logs, even though $c$ may not have been committed in the fast path. $d$ and $e$ occupy the same index in $f + p + 1$ logs, but those logs have inconsistent prefixes and therefore digests.
+But $d$, $e$ and $f$ exist in at least $f + 1=2$ logs, so they will also be added to the new log.
+Finally, any remaining requests like $g$ will not be committed in \repair{}.
+Note that the contents of the newly repaired log depends on the choice of logs in $\mathcal{H}$.
+For example, if the logs $r_1$ and $r_5$ were included in $\mathcal{H}$, $g$ would have appeared $f+1$ times and been included in the new log.

-In Figure~\ref{fig:repair_history}, requests $a$, $b$ and $c$ have consistent histories in $f + p + 1=3$ logs, even though $c$ may not have been committed in the fast path. $d$ and $e$ occupy the same index in $f + p + 1$ logs, but those logs have inconsistent prefixes, so condition (ii) does not apply.
-But $d$, $e$ and $f$ exist in at least $f + 1=2$ logs, so they will also be added to the new log in a deterministic order (sorted by their client IDs).
-Finally any remaining request like $g$ will be queued for processing after the replica completes \repair{}.
+Additionally, we must address the possibility that logs may have different starting points, for example if some replicas complete a checkpoint before entering repair while others do not.
+However, we do not need to modify our description to account for this: since a checkpoint is also based on a fast path quorum of $(n - p)$ replicas, the logs of a majority of the replicas will be consistent with a correct replica's checkpoint, and the repaired log can simply be computed from the first valid checkpoint.